dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 # Security Considerations {#security}

-Although OTrP is protected end-to-end inside of HTTP, there is still value in using HTTPS for transport, since HTTPS can provides stronger protections as discussed in Section 6 of {{I-D.ietf-httpbis-bcp56bis}}.
+Although OTrP is protected end-to-end inside of HTTP, there is still value in using HTTPS for transport, since HTTPS can provides additional protections as discussed in Section 6 of {{I-D.ietf-httpbis-bcp56bis}}.
 As such, Broker implementations MUST support HTTPS.
-The choice of HTTP vs HTTPS at runtime is up to policy, where an administrator configures the TAM URI to be used, but it is expected that real deployments always use HTTPS.
+The choice of HTTP vs HTTPS at runtime is up to policy, where an administrator configures the TAM URI to be used, but it is expected that real deployments will always use HTTPS TAM URIs.

 # IANA Considerations